-are the “defining decade,” that 80 percent of life’s most significant events take place by age 35, women still only make between .66 to .91 cents to every man’s $1, and only hold 4.8% of Fortune 500 CEO positions.
-To change that, we should Lean In, ask for the raise, but not be afraid to start at the bottom.
-Maybe while we’re at it, we should choose a husband while we’re still in college.
+We’ve been called pre-adults, emerging adults, millennials, and the lost decade.
+We’re told that our 20s are crucial for development and that 80 percent of life’s most significant events take place by age 35.
+Women face an uphill battle in corporate America; we only make between .66 to .91 cents to every man’s $1 and hold a mere 4.8% of Fortune 500 CEO positions.
+To change these statistics, we should “Lean In,” ask for raises without apology or fear, and perhaps choose husbands while still in college.

-1. Have a vision.
+- Have a vision.

 “View your life in decades and think about what you would like to accomplish in your 20’s, 30’s, 40’s, and plan accordingly.
 This applies to your personal or professional life.
 For example, if you would like to be married in your 30’s with children, then make smart decisions about your dating life, take care of your health, and put yourself in a position to meet a responsible life partner.
 If you think you would like to eventually have your own business, make sure you’re developing overall entrepreneurial skills and building your network.
 Visualize how and where you’d like to be in the future and your 20’s will be much more productive and enjoyable.”

-2. Start before you’re ready.
+- Start before you’re ready.

-3. Be intentional.
+- Be intentional.

-4. Choose a role model.
+- Choose a role model.

-5. Define your value system.
+- Define your value system.

-6. Learn to budget and save money.
+- Learn to budget and save money.

-7. Choose your friends wisely.
+- Choose your friends wisely.

-We become like those around us.
-It’s critical to build a tribe of friends who help challenge us to grow and become the best version of ourselves, which includes giving back to others.
-Multiple Emmy-nominated TV host and Founder & CEO of PowerwomenTV, Amy Palmer, shared with me, “The biggest lesson I learned in my twenties was to look around at the people I was hanging out with.
+It’s essential to have friends who help motivate us to become better versions of ourselves and give back to others.
+Amy Palmer, Multiple Emmy-nominated TV host, and Founder & CEO of PowerwomenTV told me: “The biggest lesson I learned in my twenties was to look around at the people I was hanging out with.
 Are they using their time and talents wisely?
 Have they decided what and who they want to be in life?
 Your circle of influence defines who you are.”
-Many of the relationships we foster in our 20s will travel with us throughout life and continue to shape us.
-So we need to choose well.
+The relationships we make in our 20s often greatly influence the rest of our lives, so it’s important to be selective.

-8. Build a strategic digital presence.
+- Build a strategic digital presence.

 Everyone is online.
 Learn how to use the digital tools available, like LinkedIn, to connect and network with potential employers, mentors, and clients.
-Ask for a recommendation, tweak the language in your executive summary, invest in professional head shots.
+Ask for a recommendation, tweak the language in your executive summary, and invest in professional headshots.
 This attention to detail can potentially pay lasting dividends, literally.
 Millennial expert and TV and Radio Talk Show Host, Chelsea Krost, is no stranger to the digital landscape.
 She says, “Your twenties should be a time where you build your personal brand and network network network.
-Millennials, Digital Natives, people in their twenties today have unlimited resources at their fingertips thanks to technology.
-The time is now to start building a presence online, and to create a LinkedIn account.
+Millennials, Digital Natives, and people in their twenties today have unlimited resources at their fingertips thanks to technology.
+The time is now to start building a presence online and create a LinkedIn account.
 Let your twenties be a time where you create, innovate, and collaborate.
 You never know what relationship or opportunity may lead to something bigger and better!
 I live by the motto, “It’s always a yes until it’s a no.”

-9. Know that you’re more than your job.
+- Know that you’re more than your job.

 - Don’t rush.